eli2000x/graph-stuff/README.md

-Collection of algorithms in graph theory
+Collection of graph theory algorithms